wenliwen64/datafrenzy/content/pages/lifemag.md

 [TOC]
 # Questions to Answer:
 ---
-1. How to handle exceptions in C++ and python? (try catch...)
+1. How to handle exceptions in C++ and python? ([link](https://www.youtube.com/watch?v=P_Kx0i7yXhU&list=PLfVsf4Bjg79Cx42Myce8bIg1nVBVSFKyx))

 2. How to design good/reusable software? (design patterns)

 3. How to properly use `const` key word in C++?

-      *2016-03-20
+      * 2016-03-20:

           1. In class definition, if you want this function not to change any data member, you should declare this function like `bool function(int i, int j) const;`

           2. In function declaration, `const string&` will enable you to pass in not only a regular string variable but also the string literal.
 If you dont add `const` before `string`, it implicitly tells the compiler that the value will be changed so temporal object cannot be accepted(changes cannot be strored anywhere).

           3. If you want a local variable not to be changed by any way.

-4. Flow-related questions.
+4. Flow-related questions.(why 2nd order event plane can only be used for even correlation)

 5. Chiral symmetry broken?